mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/study_guide/inheritance_encap_poly.md

 Now, it is possible to only read the state of this object through the use of the public method `Computer#info`.
 It is not possible to modify the state of this object i.e. manipulate the values for these instance variables.
 Although we can upgrade the RAM for the `home_computer` object by using the public method `Computer#upgrade_ram` but that access is also restricted as this attribute cannot be changed to any value.
 It can only be changed to `"8 GB"`.

 So by creating a `Computer` object and exposing only certain interfaces that can only do certain actions on the object we have protected the data associated with our `home_computer` object.
 This is an example of encapsulation in OOP.

+## Polymorphism

+Polymorphism is the ability for different types of data to respond to a common interface.
+That is, it lets objects of different types respond to the same method invocation.

+When two or more object types have a method with the same name, we can invoke that method with any of those objects.

+Polymorphism is implemented in two major ways:

+1. Inheritance

+- Class Inheritance:

+The concept of inheritance is used in Ruby where a class inherits the behaviors of another class, referred to as the superclass.
+This gives Ruby programmers the power to define basic classes with large reusability and smaller subclasses for more fine-grained, detailed behaviors.

+Inheritance is when a class inherits behavior from another class.
+The class that is inheriting behavior is called the subclass and the class it inherits from is called the superclass.

+We use inheritance as a way to extract common behaviors from classes that share that behavior, and move it to a superclass.
+This lets us keep logic in one place.

+Another way to apply polymorphic structure to Ruby programs is to use a Module.
+Modules are similar to classes in that they contain shared behavior.
+However, you cannot create an object with a module.
+A module must be mixed in with a class using the include method invocation.
+This is called a mixin.
+After mixing in a module, the behaviors declared in that module are available to the class and its objects.

+2. Duck Typing